Americollab/Checkers/README.md

 ## Code
 The code supports all the features of checkers including kingship and double/triple/quadruple jumping.
 The Board object controls the board and therefore the game.
 The pieces and tiles instances are used in the game for checking whether a piece can be moved, moving a piece, deleting a piece, checking whether tile is in range, and much more.
 The script is fully commented and original.

-If you find any bugs, please make a Pull Request or an Issue.
+If you find any bugs, please open a new issue so it can be tracked and fixed.

 ## Live Demo